Juadebfm/bmt_cra/README.md

 ## <a name="introduction">🤖 Information</a>

-The project was initial built with the NextJS Stack.
+The project was initially built with the NextJS Stack.
 But then we downgraded to React, reasons for this is we encountered a huge challenge during deployment.
-We realized that individual links in the web application was not working, for example of the official webpage is `https://scfn-luth-transplant.sicklecellfoundation.com/` so say we want to send someone to a particular page, say the donation page? `https://scfn-luth-transplant.sicklecellfoundation.com/donation` the link breaks.
+We realized that individual links in the web application was not working, for example, the official webpage is `https://scfn-luth-transplant.sicklecellfoundation.com/` so say we want to send someone to a particular page, say the donation page? `https://scfn-luth-transplant.sicklecellfoundation.com/donation` the link breaks.

 I tried everything because we initially thought the issues was from react-router / the routing functionality implemented on the page.
-In the end the issue was because we did add a .HTCAccess file to the c-panel's public_html file.
+In the end the issue was because we did not add .HTCAccess file to the c-panel's public_html file.

 ## <a name="tech-stack">⚙️ Tech Stack</a>